laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/tools/webusb-programmer/README.md

- ./inline-media.py index.html >../../../../gh-pages/programmer.html

-WORK IN PROGRESS -- DO NOT USE!

 This is a programmer for the NXP LPC812 micro-controller, using the ISP (serial) protocol.
 A Microchip (Atmel) ATSAMD21 MCU is used.

-It connects to a PC or Android phone via USB and uses WebUSB (available in Chrom, Opera and Edge browsers) to communicate with a web app.
+It connects to a PC or Android phone via USB and uses WebUSB (available in Chrome, Opera and Edge browsers) to communicate with a web app.

 # Design goals